www.elvis-presley.website

 The ultimate site about the king of the analogue age

 On March 1, 1966 RCA Victor not only released the soundtrack album of Elvis' latest movie "Frankie And Johnny", but also a single with the title song and the ballad "Please Don't Stop Loving Me".
 On March 19th both songs entered Billboard's "Top 100" and enjoyed a run of eight weeks.
 "Frankie And Johnny" peaked at number 25, "Please Don't Stop Loving Me" made it to number 45.
 "Frankie And Johnny" was also listed on the "Easy Listening Chart".
 Here the song stayed for eight weeks, too, but became a top3-hit.
 In 1992 the RIAA honored the US sales with a Gold Award.
 Worldwide the single sold 1.5 million units, which translates to 225 million paid streams.
 Three years earlier figures like these would have shocked everyone, but by now Elvis, his manager and RCA Victor had to accept those lower numbers.
-Everybody still made money, but the king's star was fading.
-Today both tracks are nearly irrelevant since none of them even comes close to the million mark on Spotify.
+Everybody still made money, but the singer's star was fading.

 Elvis' body also wasn't what it used to be, therefore the Colonel refused to use the current promo photos.
 And so the sleeve of the single featured a 2 years old picture made to advertise "Kissin' Cousins".
 The backside advertised the album "Frankie And Johnny".